The Blood of Judas

 ‘And if he was granted eternal existence, where is he now?’
 I inquired incredulously.

-He too, was of like kind.
+He too was of like kind.
 He sought only those of the nature which I have described.
-His searches for beings of this circumstance, often led him to the battle fields of old, were the dying wounded cried out for a hastened end.
+His searches for beings of this circumstance often led him to the battlefields of old, where the dying wounded cried out for a hastened end.
 One such of these places was that of the conflict of Sultan Mehmed II and the Prince of Wallachia, Vlad Tepes on the battlefields of Romania.
 Upon his capture by the forces of the Prince just at the hour of sunrise, he was impaled by a wooden stake as were the others.
 Little did his capturers know that this would be the only means by which his essence would end.
 And so he did and he perished.’

 He paused with eyes cast downward.

 ‘This now is my cursed blessing’ he continued.